nodejs/node/deps/npm/doc/cli/npm-install.md

 The `--dry-run` argument will report in the usual way what the install would have done without actually installing anything.

+The `--package-lock-only` argument will only update the `package-lock.json`, instead of checking `node_modules` and downloading dependencies.

 The `-f` or `--force` argument will force npm to fetch remote resources even if a local copy exists on disk.